-Treat all members of the School community with respect and dignity and seek to provide a positive working and learning environment free from discrimination
+- 1. Treat all members of the School community with respect and dignity and seek to provide a positive working and learning environment free from discrimination - 2.
+Endeavour to meet the needs of all pupils and ensure that there is no unlawful discrimination on the grounds of any protected characteristics - 3.
+Ensure that pupils with English as an additional language and pupils with an Education Health Care Plan receive necessary educational and welfare support - 4.
+Challenge inappropriate and unacceptable discriminatory behaviour by pupils and staff - 5.
+Encourage pupils to work and play freely and have respect for all other pupils irrespective of any protected characteristic - 6.
+Offer all pupils access to all areas of the curriculum and a full range of extra-curricular activities - 7.
+Ensure that it reviews, monitors, and evaluates the effectiveness of inclusive policies and practices

-- Endeavour to meet the needs of all children and ensure that there is no unlawful discrimination on the grounds of any protected characteristics - Ensure that pupils with English as an additional language and pupils with an Education Health Care Plan receive necessary educational and welfare support - Challenge inappropriate and unacceptable discriminatory behaviour by pupils and staff - Encourage children to work and play freely and have respect for all other pupils irrespective of any protected characteristic - Offer all pupils access to all areas of the curriculum and a full range of extra-curricular activities - Ensure that it reviews, monitors, and evaluates the effectiveness of inclusive policies and practices - Use the curriculum, assemblies and PSHE to: - 1.
+- 8. Use the curriculum, assemblies and PSHE to: - 1.
 Promote positive images and role models to avoid prejudice and raise awareness of related issues. - 2.
-Encourage children to question and challenge assumptions and stereotypes in order to better understand discriminatory behaviours and bias.
+Encourage pupils to question and challenge assumptions and stereotypes in order to better understand discriminatory behaviours and bias.